MortezaEskandari/MortezaEskandari/README.md

 - 👋 Hello, my name is Morteza Eskandari.
 I am a senior Computer Science student at GMU.
-- 👀 I’m interested in programming and software development.
+- 👀 I’m interested in programming and software engineering.
-- 🌱 I’m currently learning new ways to improve myself as a software developer so that I can advance myself in my career.
+- 🌱 I’m currently learning new ways to improve myself as a software engineer so that I can advance myself in my career.
-- 💞️ I’m looking to collaborate with other software developers to develop, design and build projects that companies hire us to do.
 - 📫 You can reach me on my email address, Mortezaesk1@gmail.com